European Tournament for Dancing Students: Structure

-Due to the increasing standard of University dancing, some hosting universities decide to provide another separate tournament for a class called Closed, which consists of dancers of the class one class below Open.
+Due to the increasing standard of University dancing, some hosting universities decide to provide another separate tournament for a class called CloseD, which consists of dancers of the class one class below Open.
+The name is the opposite of the Open class and also shows by the capitalized letters the DTV tournament classes (C class and D class) assigned to the CloseD at inception.
 This has appeared as a separate category, a repechage or the lower result of a qualifying round which splits the Open Class.

 These tournaments rules are decided by the organisers and the governing body Stichting Dansende Studenten (Dancing Student Association).
 There are winner's certificates and medals for all participants in the finals as well as trophies (instead of medals) for the podium finishers, in some instances organisers design their own trophies and awards.

 Adjudication

 The adjudicators usually are volunteers from the ETDS community.
 Adjudicators are selected by their adjudicator's license, by their experience adjudicating previous ETDS' or by their competitive level.

 Nationalities

 Every European university or student dance society can participate.

 The record for the most teams participating in an ETDS was set at 68th ETDS Southampton, where 50 teams from 11 countries took part.

 Group Photo of the 68th ETDS "Under the Sea" photographed by Benoit Viguier.